 Bill Yenne, writer

-1. The Schutzstaffel or SS was formed by Adolf Hitler in 1925, initially as a specialist security unit to provide protection and bodyguards for high ranking Nazi leaders.
+1. The Schutzstaffel or SS was formed by Adolf Hitler in 1925, initially as a special security unit to provide protection and bodyguards for high ranking Nazi leaders.

 2. The SS began as a sub-branch of the Sturmabteilung or SA.
 Initially its numbers were very small and by 1928 its membership had dwindled to less than 300 men.